solarekm/jira/README.md

 # Create Jira Issue Action

-This GitHub Action creates a Jira issue or sub-task with a given summary, description, type, priority, and labels.
+This Action creates a Jira issue or sub-task with a given summary, description, type, priority, and labels.
 It can be triggered manually through the GitHub Actions workflow dispatch feature.

 ## Table of Contents